Why Is My AC Is So Loud?

 6. Refrigerant Leak

-One of the sounds that indicates a very serious problem with your AC is a high-pitched whistling noise that sounds like screaming.
-If your AC is making this noise, turn off your AC immediately, and do not turn it back on until a professional has inspected it.
+One sign of a serious problem with your AC is a high-pitched, whistling sound that resembles a scream.
+If your AC is making this noise, turn it off immediately and do not turn it back on until a professional has inspected it.
 This sound can indicate a refrigerant leak, which is not only extremely damaging to your AC but is also dangerous to the health of those who live in your home.

 How to Fix a Loud AC

-Although many causes of a loud AC will require a professional for assistance, there is often a simple solution to fixing the cause of your AC noise.
+Although many AC issues require a professional, there is often a simple solution to the source of your AC noise.
 When you notice that your AC is making new or more noise, you can check many things yourself first.
 With most AC units, you can easily remove the top with a screwdriver, but be sure to turn off your AC before you remove the top.

-Some simple things you can do include removing outdoor debris that are notorious for causing clogs and the resulting noises.
-You can also change your filter, or clean the outdoor filter.
+Some simple things you can do include removing outdoor debris, which is notorious for causing clogs and resulting noise.
+You can also change your filter or clean the outdoor filter.
 Loose parts are also easy to see when they’re moving, and you can tighten them up once you’ve turned off the AC and removed the top.

 Like your own health, it’s always advisable to have a yearly tune-up to have a professional inspect your AC and give it a thorough check-up.

-Contact Complete Air Mechanical for AC Maintenance and Repair Services
+Contact Complete Air Mechanical for AC Maintenance or Repair Services in Longwood, FL

-At Complete Air Mechanical, we have experienced HVAC professionals who can inspect your AC and any unusual noises it makes, ensuring that your system runs efficiently.
-We provide service in Orange, Osceola, Seminole, and Volusia counties, and we offer financing options.
+At Complete Air Mechanical, our HVAC professionals can inspect your AC and address any unusual noises, ensuring your system runs efficiently.
+We provide services in Orange, Osceola, Seminole, and Volusia counties and offer financing options.

 Call us today at (407) 915-0144 or schedule an appointment online.